AdobeDocs/experience-manager-64.en/help/communities/using/components-guide.md

 When using the guide on an author instance, it is possible to experience configuring a component by opening its dialog.
 Information for developers is provided in the [Component and Feature Essentials](../../communities/using/essentials.md) section of the documentation, while the dialog settings are described in [Communities Components](../../communities/using/author-communities.md) section for authors.

 For the Community Components guide, some component dialog settings are overlayed with the [Includable](../../communities/using/scf.md#add-or-include-a-communities-component) toggle state.
-To toggle between using the existing resource or a dynamically included resource, in edit mode select both the component and includable text and double-click to open the edit dialog :
+To toggle between using the existing resource or a dynamically included resource, in edit mode select both the component and includable text and double-click to open the edit dialog:

 ![](assets/chlimage_1-406.png)

-Under the **Templates **tab :
+Under the **Templates **tab:

 ![](assets/chlimage_1-407.png)